 What is dissociation?

 The way we perceive the world around us is what determines our reality.
-Our thoughts, feelings and memories all contribute to help us know who we are and what is real.
+Our thoughts, feelings and memories all contribute to helping us know who we are and what is real.
 When these perceptions disconnect, our sense of reality and identity becomes blurred.

 If you are experiencing dissociation, you may look at yourself as if you are a stranger - unsure of who the person looking back at you in the mirror is, or indeed what is real.
-There are several mental health problems that can cause dissociative symptoms including bipolar disorder, schizophrenia and borderline personality disorder.
+There are several mental health conditions that can cause dissociative symptoms including bipolar disorder, schizophrenia and borderline personality disorder.

 For some people though, dissociation is a form of extreme escapism.
 Escaping reality in a way that is involuntary and potentially unhealthy, someone with a dissociative disorder may create alternative identities or suffer from amnesia.